 #6 Get your first customers

 One of the head-scratchings for rookie online sellers is how to do marketing, promote Shopify stores and boost sales.
-There are a wide range of things you can do to sell online, however, the most popular and effective ways to get traffic in the begining are:
+There is a wide range of things you can do to sell online, however, the most popular and effective ways to get traffic in the beginning are:

 - Use email marketing (the best marketing channel ever!) to sell!